bhctest123/soberlivingappcom-new/src/content/blog/opening-a-sober-living-home-in-new-hampshire.md

 ---
-title: "Sober Living App - Opening a Sober Living Home in New Hampshire"
+title: 'Opening a Sober Living Home in New Hampshire'
 description: "Starting a sober living home in New Hampshire?
 Learn the key steps, regulations, and important considerations needed for success."
 date: 2023-02-02
 author: "Ben Weiss"